szymondlugolecki/aldoapp-svelte/README.md

 # TODO

-[ ] Use the modal from Flowbite instead of the modal from Flowbite-svelte
+[] Add toasts (also fix toasts stopped showing when logging in)

+[] Add animations for smoother and nicer user experience (SvelteKit has many built-in)

 [✅] Make the filters work on Użytkownicy, Produkty & Zamówienia pages

-[✅] Make the user panel wider
+[✅] Make the user panel more readable (wider)

+[ ] Add a secure and httpOnly (with restriced path: '/login/weryfikacja') cookie that would prevent logging in with someone else's verification code. > User wants to login > Enters their email > It's written into the cookie & verification email is sent > Under the verification API route it is checked whether the account email is the same as in the cookie

 [ ] Add store page with all the products

 [ ] Implement cart & checkout with svelte store

-[ ] Add products page in admin panel
+[✅] Add products page in admin panel

 [✅] Implement auth system